Recognizing and Changing Negative Thinking

 What Are Negative Automatic Thoughts?

-If someone prepares for a presentation and starts giving but at the start of speaking, an automatic thought comes into mind, like "Everyone thinks I sound stupid".
+Let's understand with a simple example, someone prepares for a presentation and starts giving, but at the start of speaking, an automatic thought comes into mind, like "Everyone thinks I sound stupid".
 This thought might make them feel self-conscious or anxious, while there is no reality or evidence that others are judging them.
 With this automatic thought, they might lose focus, reinforcing their beliefs that they are not doing perfectly.
-It becomes hard to perform well for them while engaging in this constant cycle of negative thinking, while the actual situation might not be as negative as thought implies.
+It becomes hard to perform well for them while engaging in this continual cycle of negative thinking, while the actual situation might not be as negative as thought implies.

-These are quick and automatic thoughts that suddenly come into the minds frequently in certain situations.
-These are typically negative thought patterns that reflect fears and occur so quickly that a person cannot question them, even though they might not based on reality.
-A person's mood, behavior, and self-esteem can be impacted by them, often leading to stress, depression, and anxiety.
+These are quick and automatic thoughts that suddenly and frequently come into the mind in certain situations.
+These are typically negative thought patterns that reflect fears and occur so quickly that a person cannot question them, even though they might not be based on reality.
+A person's mood, behavior, and self-esteem can be negatively impacted by them, often leading to stress, depression, and anxiety [1].

-If negative automatic thoughts are left unchecked, they can lead to a slipping spiral of negative emotions and behaviors.
-Addressing them early and an effort to challenge them is vital to breaking down the cycle of negative automatic thoughts and maintaining mental health.
+If negative automatic thoughts are left unchecked, they can lead to a spiral of negative emotions and behaviors.
+Addressing them early and making an effort to challenge them is necessary to break down the cycle of negative automatic thoughts and maintain mental health.

 What Can Exacerbate Negative Thinking And Automatic Negative Thoughts?

 Negative thinking and automatic negative thoughts can be heightened due to several factors.
-Sometimes they can be triggered through past negative experiences and beliefs e.g., if someone faced criticism, failure, or negative and challenging situations before, they may start to expect the worst in coming new situations.
+Sometimes they can be triggered through past negative experiences and beliefs, such as if someone faced criticism, failure, or negative and challenging situations before, they may start to expect the worst in new situations.

-Stress and anxiety can contribute to triggering these thoughts, in stressful conditions, the person may start to focus on assuming and expecting negative outcomes.
-This condition leads to the occurrence of negative automatic thoughts resulting in doubts and fears.
+Stress and anxiety can contribute to triggering these thoughts in stressful conditions, and the person may start to focus on assuming and expecting negative outcomes.
+This condition leads to the occurrence of negative automatic thoughts, resulting in doubts and fears.

-Effective Techniques to Combat Negative Thinking And Automatic Negative Thoughts
+Effective Strategies to Change Negative Thinking And Automatic Negative Thoughts

-Here are a few techniques to address and change negative thinking patterns and automatic negative thoughts.
+Here are a few strategies to address and change negative thinking patterns and automatic negative thoughts.

 Keep a Thought Journal